iunn-sh/ai-data-rights/presentation.md

 [Watch this before using generative AI (2023.11)](https://youtu.be/unPKJJjQP0A)

-1. AI is a machin learning model, not a machine
+1. AI is a machin learning model, not a machine <!-- .element: class="fragment" -->
-2. Use AI to empower, assist, and inspire you
+2. Use AI to empower, assist, and inspire you <!-- .element: class="fragment" -->
-3. AI can and will make mistakes
+3. AI can and will make mistakes <!-- .element: class="fragment" -->
-4. Critically evaluate responses
+4. Critically evaluate responses <!-- .element: class="fragment" -->
-5. [Stay tuned] as GenAI evolves
+5. [Stay tuned] as GenAI evolves <!-- .element: class="fragment" -->

 [comment]: # (|||)

 ## Apocalypse 末日危機感

 (Why) is GenAI the breaking change?

-- Killer application: influence and potential profitability
+- Killer application: influence and potential profitability <!-- .element: class="fragment" -->
-- Permission for human to view vs. for robot to crawl
+- Permission for human to view vs. for robot to crawl <!-- .element: class="fragment" -->
-- Fair use vs. tokenized training data
+- Fair use vs. tokenized training data <!-- .element: class="fragment" -->

 [comment]: # (!!!)